chrismcintosh/bolt-pro/README.md

 # genesis-foundation

+*Create new Genesis Framework themes at a lightning fast pace and finish with incredibly small files*

 Welcome to the Genesis / Foundation starter theme.
 This is a developer theme meant to be a launchpad for developing with the Genesis Framework.
 It utilizes the Foundation Framework for front-end development.

 I have tried to leave the Genesis Framework as untouched as possible.